fastify/fastify/docs/Hooks.md

 Note: If you change the payload, you may only change it to a `string`, a `Buffer`, a `stream`, or `null`.

 ### Respond to a request from an hook
 If need you can respond to a request before you reach the route handler, an example could be an authentication hook.
 If you are using `onRequest` or a middleware just use `res.end`, if you are using the `preHandler` hook use `reply.send`.
-Remember to always call `next` if you are using the standard hook api, if you are working with *async* hooks it will be done automatically by Fastify.
+Remember to always call `next` if you are using the standard hook api otherwise the memory consumption of the server could potentially increase and it will prevent one of our optimizations, if you are working with *async* hooks it will be done automatically by Fastify.
 ```js
 // standard api
 fastify.addHook('preHandler', (request, reply, next) => {